Every year I dust off my resume and apply for a couple of jobs that look interesting.

 Practice makes Perfect

 Since I am happy in my current job, all interviews are low stakes.
-I can experiment with different styles, see what resonates and when I eventually need a new job, I will be better at interviewing.
+I can experiment with different styles and see what resonates.
+When I eventually need a new job, I will be better at interviewing.
 After all, practice makes perfect.

 Talk about what you love